maxitest5/react-cheatsheet/README.md

 Can be used only:
 - At the first rendering of the component
-- When some variable changes
+- When specific variable changes, these variables are defined in an array.
 - When the component is destroyed via the `return`

 ```